status-im/wiki.status.im/docs/contributing/development/building-status.md

 - [go-ethereum](https://github.com/status-im/go-ethereum) - our branch of `go-ethereum` which contains our custom modifications in `go-ethereum/status-develop`

 - [status-go](https://github.com/status-im/status-go) - represents our binding to the `go-ethereum` lib and exposes methods to `status-react` to Java / Objective C.
-- [status-lib](https://github.com/status-im/status-lib) - implements our application protocols for chatbots, has been absorbed into `status-react` until application protocol settles
-- [react-native-status](https://github.com/status-im/react-native-status) - the intent behind this repo was to seperate Java/Objective C code into a react native module, it may be absorbed into `status-react` in future
-- [status-server](https://github.com/status-im/status-server) - is our intermediary server primarily used for contact discovery.